fmenozzi/miniMAT/README.md

 2. Download and build miniMAT:

    First, clone the repository (Depending on your network settings, you may have to use the `https` protocol instead of the `git` protocol):

          $ git clone git://github.com/fmenozzi/miniMAT.git
          $ cd miniMAT

    Next, we want to make sure that we're using the latest stable release.
-The latest tag number can be obtained by running the following command:

-         $ git tag | tail -n 1

-   Use `git checkout` to switch to a particular tag
+Use `git tag` to get a list of releases and `git checkout` to switch to the latest tag.

    Now, choose a directory to hold the build.
 In this example, we'll create a build directory within the repo itself:

          $ mkdir build
          $ cd build